NinjaCheetah/WiiPy/README.md

 ```shell
 python3 wiipy.py <subcommand>
 ```
-You can use `--help` to see a list of all subcommands, or use `<subcommand> --help` to see usage instructions for that subcommand.
+You can use `--help` to see a list of all commands, or use `<command> --help` to see usage instructions for that command.
+This also applies to subcommands, with the syntax `<command> <subcommand> --help`.

 Available subcommands will expand as support for more features are added into libWiiPy.
 WiiPy is designed around libWiiPy's `main` branch, so any features that have been merged into main are likely to be supported here within a short period of time.
 This also means that any updates to the library will be addressed here quickly, so breaking changes in libWiiPy shouldn't cause issues.